All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 Best time to visit Bhadra Wildlife Sanctuary

-October to February is the ideal time to visit Bhadra Wildlife Sanctuary.
-As it’s the dry season, your forest experience will be completed peacefully without any accidental rainfalls to ruin it.
+October to February are the ideal times to visit Bhadra Wildlife Sanctuary.
+As it’s the dry season, your forest experience will be completed peacefully without any accidental rain to ruin it.
 Temperature is also on the lower side during this period.

 Bhadra Wildlife Sanctuary timings